Vitamins & Supplements - Things We Won’t Carry and Why*

 • Polysorbates are widely used emulsifying agents.
 They can be found in everything from baked goods and ice cream to dill pickles and are also used in some supplements and medications to stabilize liquid formulas and as excipients.

-• Several animal studies have found that exposure to polysorbate alters gut microbiota and induces inflammation of the intestines.[i] [ii] [iii] Animals that were predisposed to Inflammatory Bowel Disease and colitis-associated cancer were especially susceptible suggesting it may exacerbate existing inflammation in the intestinal tract.[iv]
+• Several animal studies have found that exposure to polysorbate alters gut microbiota and induces inflammation of the intestines.[i] [ii] [iii] Animals that were predisposed to chronic inflammatory gastrointestinal issues, such as Inflammatory Bowel Disease, were especially susceptible, suggesting it may exacerbate existing inflammation in the intestinal tract.[iv]

 • In an in vitro simulated model of the human intestine, researchers found that the detergent action of emulsifiers like polysorbate might negatively impact the mucosal layer of the intestines.[v]
 The mucosal layer is critical for protecting the intestines from bacteria and when compromised can lead to inflammation and infection.